ipfs/team-mgmt/Project Management Process.md

   - Describes what the goal is on high level
   - Example 1: "Reduce the size of the go-ipfs executable"
   - Example 2: "js-ipfs should have API Documentation"
-  - TODO: what is a good name for a goal?
 - Description
-  - What the problem is and how this goal solves it
+  - What the problem is and how to achieve this goal
-- Type
+  - Should tell you how you will know that the problem has been solved or the goal has been achieved
   - Describe the type of this goal: is it a bug? a new feature? something else?
 - Status
+  - The status should signal the goal's status towards completion
-  - What is the current status of this goal.
+  - What is the current state of this goal?
 Is it to-be-reviewed?
 In progress?
 Blocked?
 Done?
+  - A goal can be in only one state at a time
 - Dependencies (where applicable)
-- Priority (optional, priority can be defined in the backlog)
+  - Links to other goals that must happen before or concurrently with this one
 - Any additional information that helps to reach this goal (optional)

 TODO: a clear example